Shoalhaven LFG Upgrade Project

 Project Information:

-Shoalhaven LFG Upgrade Project is a landfill gas to electricity project located at the West Nowra Recycling and Waste Depot, approximately 5km west of Nowra in New South Wales.
-It was registered in December 2020.
+Shoalhaven LFG Upgrade Project is a landfill gas capture and electricity generation project located at the West Nowra Recycling and Waste Facility, approximately 4.5km west of the major town of Nowra in New South Wales.
+It was registered in December 2020 and operates within the footprint of the 65-hectare waste facility site.